nvlinh99/simple-todo-app/README.md

-# Simple To do App with Express x Bootstrap
+# Simple To do App (No database) with Express x Bootstrap
 ![Thumbnail](https://i.imgur.com/dJbcwV2.png)

 ## Demo